SimVascular/simvascular.github.io-archive/source/documentation/meshing/_tetgenOverview.md

 #### Basic Options

+	* Estimate Global Edge Size: Based on the areas of the surfaces on your solid, SimVascular will calculate a reasonable mesh edge size.
+This size is slightly smaller than what may be necessary, but start with this size and slowly increase the size for a larger mesh edge size.
 	* Set maximum edge size for equilateral triangle - Apply a mesh size.
 TetGen applies a maximum tetrahedron volume constraint.
 The value here is an edge size (a).
 The volume is then computed from this as a tetrahedron with equilateral sides.
 Volume of an equilateral tetrahedron: $V = (a^3)/(6*sqrt(2))$
 	* Run Mesher: Once all the meshing parameters are specified, run TetGen within SimVascular.